Use this SleepFoundation.org link for the most current discount on AG Industries products

 The standard CPAP tubing that is included with many CPAP machines and masks can be bulky and somewhat stiff.
 Some sleepers may find the weight of the standard tubing hanging from their CPAP mask to be uncomfortable.
 And for those who toss and turn at night, the tubing can hinder movement.

-The Ultra Lightweight CPAP Tubing is a simple, low-cost upgrade that can improve the comfort of CPAP therapy.
+The Ultra Lightweight CPAP Tubing from AG Industries is a simple, low-cost upgrade that can improve the comfort of CPAP therapy.
 This specialized tubing is made to be light and flexible.
 These qualities should make it easier to change sleeping positions frequently without feeling restricted.

 Despite its lightweight design, this tubing manages to feel durable and resilient.
 Its helical wall structure is engineered to prevent the tube from collapsing.
 Its low weight is also an advantage for those who travel frequently with their CPAP system.
 A clear, smooth inner surface makes cleaning and maintenance easier.

 The Ultra Lightweight CPAP Tubing is equipped with a standard 22-millimeter connection cuff and is compatible with CPAP units and masks that fit standard tubing.
 This tubing comes in a wide range of sizes and is protected by a 90-day warranty.